 On the other hand, adding phrases like ‘entrée,’ dinner or platter, usually means that the main ingredient only makes up 25% of that food.
 Furthermore, if the product only mentions the use of certain flavors, then those flavors will probably make up a very miniscule amount of the overall food and only enough to be noticeable in taste.

 Read the Ingredients

 What most people don’t realize is that ingredients are actually listed according to their weight.
-Hence, you’ll find meat protein at the top due to their high moisture content which makes it heavier in weight.
+Hence, you’ll find meat protein at the top of dog foods due to their high moisture content which makes it heavier in weight.
 Regardless of their nutritional superiority to the beef, for example, the other ingredients will be written below the meat protein because they weigh less.

 Know Your By-products